 Epilepsy is not a disease, but is a condition or syndrome in which a patient experiences recurrent seizures.
-A seizure is a sudden, time-limited, involuntary alteration of neurologic functioning caused by an abnormal electrical discharge from neurons in the brain.
+A seizure is a sudden, time-limited, involuntary alteration of neurological functioning caused by an abnormal electrical discharge from neurons in the brain.

 Epilepsy surgery is also available on the Banner Good Samaritan campus for patients who are surgical candidates.

-To learn more about our epilepsy program, please call the Neuroscience Clinic at (602) 839-6533.
+To learn more about our epilepsy program, call the Neuroscience Clinic at (602) 839-6533.